yusuf-saif/amis-fct/docs/pm/03-feature-moscow.md

 Individual or list showcase of students who won competitions, scholarships, or received recognition.
 Includes name, school, year, and achievement description.

 ### C2 — Job Board / Vacancies
 Teaching and administrative job listings from member schools.
-Simple form for schools to submit vacancies, reviewed by association admin before publishing.

-### C3 — Online Membership Enquiry Form
-Structured form for schools interested in joining AMIS FCT.
-Captures school details and sends an application notification to the Secretary General.
+Admin can post and remove vacancies via the admin dashboard.

-### C4 — Event Registration Form
+### C3 — Event Registration Form
 Embedded registration form for specific events (e.g., a teacher PD workshop).
-Collects participant details, sends confirmation email.
+Collects participant details; admin views registrations in the dashboard.

-### C5 — Donation / Partnership Page
+### C4 — Donation / Partnership Page
 Simple page describing how donors or corporate partners can support AMIS FCT.
 Contact form for partnership enquiries.
 (No payment processing in v1.)

-### C6 — FAQ Page
+### C5 — FAQ Page
 Answers common questions: How do I enrol my child?
 How does a school join AMIS FCT?
 What is a Model Islamic School?
 Reduces inbound enquiries.

-### C7 — Principal's Corner / Scholar's Blog
+### C6 — Principal's Corner / Scholar's Blog
 Optional long-form section for thought leadership from member school principals or Islamic scholars.
 Opinion pieces, educational commentary.

-### C8 — WhatsApp Community Link / Integration
+### C7 — WhatsApp Community Link / Integration
 Prominent "Join our WhatsApp Community" CTA, linking to the official broadcast or community group.
 Bridges the existing WhatsApp-centric culture with the new website.

-### C9 — Multilingual Toggle (Arabic)
+### C8 — Multilingual Toggle (Arabic)
 Full Arabic translation of key pages (About, School Directory) for audiences more comfortable in Arabic.
 Technically complex; requires professional Arabic copy.

-### C10 — Dark Mode
+### C9 — Dark Mode
 System-preference-aware dark mode.
 Low priority given primary audience is daytime mobile users.

+### C10 — Dues Payment Reminders
+Automated email reminders sent to schools with Unpaid or Partial status as the dues deadline approaches.
+Requires email integration beyond the newsletter tool.

 ---